 Corneal Inlays or Onlays

-Corneal inlays and onlays involve surgically implanting a small lens into the eye to increase focus and near vision.
-The distinction between inlays and onlays is in where the lens is placed on the eye.
+Corneal inlays and onlays include surgically implanting a small lens into the eye to increase focus and near vision.
+The difference between inlays and onlays remains in where the lens is placed on the eye.

 Refractive Lens Exchange

-In refractive lens exchange, the eye’s hardened lens is replaced with an artificial lens called an intraocular lens (IOL) to provide multifocal vision.
-This surgery is similar to and often done in conjunction with cataract surgery.
+In refractive lens exchange, the eye’s solidified lens is changed with an artificial lens called an intraocular lens (IOL) to provide multifocal vision.
+This surgical treatment is similar to and frequently performed in combination with cataract surgery.